How to Improve Decision-Making Without Slowing Your Team Down

 - If we are wrong, how hard is it to change course?

-This is not documentation for its own sake.
-It is a way of making the reasoning inspectable.
+This is not documentation for its own sake, which is a category most people approach with understandable caution.
+It is a way of making reasoning inspectable.
 It creates a shared reference point so that alignment is based on visible assumptions rather than implied ones.

 It can be completed in minutes.
-In many cases, it already exists implicitly in someone's head.
-The value comes from making it visible to everyone else.
+In most cases, it already exists in someone’s head in roughly this form.
+The value comes from making it visible to everyone else, which is where most of the work actually is.

 The Compounding Effect